Alleged trespasser at Memphis mayor's home charged with attempted kidnapping

 "On Sunday night, around 9:30 pm, a man jumped a wall leading into our subdivision," Young said in a statement.
 "We now know that he walked straight to our home, knocking on the door with gloves on, a full pocket, and a nervous demeanor."

+Officers detained Abston at his place of employment without incident and found a hoodie and gloves in his vehicle matching what was seen in the Ring footage, according to the affidavit.
+A Taser, roll of duct tape, and white rope were also found in the vehicle, police said.

+After waiving his Miranda rights, Abston allegedly admitted to researching Young's address and going to the mayor's residence Sunday night to "confront Paul Young about crime in the city of Memphis and stated that he was angry at Paul Young and was armed with a Taser when he went to the residence," the affidavit stated.

-The suspect -- 25-year-old Trenton Abston -- has been charged with attempted kidnapping, stalking and aggravated criminal trespass, police said.
+Abston has been charged with attempted kidnapping, stalking and aggravated criminal trespass, police said.
 He is detained at the Shelby County Sheriff's Office jail and is scheduled to appear in court on Friday, online jail records show.
 It is unclear if he has an attorney at this time.

 The Memphis Police Department credited the "rapid response" of its officers and the surveillance footage throughout the neighborhood with quickly identifying, locating and arresting the suspect.